sanjaybh/aircode_api_shopping/docs/en/src/getting-started/files.md

+---
+title: File Storage Quickstart | AirCode Docs
+description: It is very easy to upload and manage files in AirCode, which can be done through one line of code in `aircode.files`, and each uploaded file will have a CDN-accelerated access address.
+---

 # File Storage Quickstart {#intro}

 It is very easy to upload and manage files in AirCode, which can be done through one line of code in `aircode.files`, and each uploaded file will have a CDN-accelerated access address.